World Junior Lacrosse Championship: History

-The event returned to Ontario in 2019 - this time in Mississauga at Paramount Fine Foods Centre.
+The event returned to Ontario in 2019 – this time in Mississauga at Paramount Fine Foods Centre.
 The championship doubled in size from three to six countries.
 Australia would make its debut at the tournament, one of six national teams.

 The 2021 IIJL Word Junior Lacrosse Championship was a cumulative goal three game series against Canada East and Canada West due to the global pandemic resulting in other countries not being able to travel or restrictions that prevented them from participating.
 Games aired live on TSN 2 and TSN Direct.
+Games were played at Canada Life Centre in Winnipeg, Manitoba, but were closed to the public due to ongoing COVID-19 restrictions.

+The 2022 IIJL Word Junior Lacrosse Championship took place in again Winnipeg at Canada Life Centre and returned to its full formate of six (6) team with Australia, Canada, Haudenosaunee, Israel, Poland, and the United States competing.
+Games aired live on TSN 2 and TSN Direct.

+The 2023 IIJL Word Junior Lacrosse Championship returned to Saskatoon, Saskatchewan at SaskTel Centre with Australia, Canada, Israel, Poland, and the United States competing, along with newcomer Scotland.
+Games aired live on TSN Direct.

+In 2024, the IIJL Word Junior Lacrosse Championship took place outside of Canadian borders for the first time in the tournament's history, in Erie, Pennsylvania at Erie Insurance Arena.
+Five (5) teams competed; Australia, Canada, Poland, Scotland, and the United States.

 Champions

+Performance by team

+Years with multiple teams from same country show highest seed placement.